ampproject/amphtml/ads/improvedigital.md

 ### Supported parameters

-- `placement`
+- `placement`: mandatory
 - `optin`
-- `keyvalue`

-The parameter; placement is mandatory.
-When using keyvalues please fill in the keyvalues as written in the example.
+- `keyvalue`: Fill in the keyvalues as written in the example.